-250. COMMERCIAL (CM) ZONE DISTRICT - USES PERMITTED BY RIGHT
+250. COMMERCIAL (CM) ZONE DISTRICT - USES PERMITTED BY RIGHT (ORD.
+No. 2022-05. § 250; 06-15-22)

-Commercial and residential, including multi-family, apartments, town homes, and condominiums.
+Commercial and residential, including multi-family, apartments, apartments, town homes, condominiums, and short-term rental dwelling units subject to the licensing procedures and regulations in Sections 450-457.
 All uses permitted by right must be conducted primarily out of a structure that meets the requirements of this RLUC.